-- Anywhere we find petroleum was an ocean hundreds of millions of years ago.
+- Anywhere we find petroleum, we’re looking at an area that was under the ocean millions of years ago.

 - Plants and animals died, were buried by sand and slowly pressed into oil and gas hydrocarbons.